sirspot/ACR/README.md

     Without adding a .c source file to your project, the include file "ACR/public.h" provides data structures and macros to help with many common tasks.
-    Here is a brief overview of those that have absolutely no dependecies:
+    Here is a brief overview of those:

     ACR_DEBUG_PRINT     interface to printf() that only
                         writes messages to stdout